beezwax/markdown-compiler/doc/introduction.md

 for example, RTF documents instead of HTML documents.
 We could also write a new Tokenizer and Parser for a different language, and as long as the returned Abstract Syntax Tree is in the same format, we can still generate proper HTML.

-TODO: Talk about regular expressions not matching everything, and why we need grammars.
-Eg: match `a^nba^n`.